-Because The Notes May Not Provide Regular Or Predictable Payments, You May Not Receive The Return On Your Investment That You Expected The notes may not provide a regular or predictable schedule of payments or payment on any specific date.
+The Issuing Entity Will Have Limited Assets From Which To Make Payments On The Notes, Which May Result In Losses The notes may not provide a regular or predictable schedule of payments or payment on any specific date.
 Accordingly, you may not receive the return on your investment that you expected.

-The Notes Are Not Suitable Investments For All Investors The notes are complex investments that should be considered only by investors who, either alone or with their financial, tax and legal advisors, have the expertise to analyze the prepayment, reinvestment, default and market risk, and tax consequences of such an investment, as well as the interaction of these factors.
+The notes are complex investments that should be considered only by investors who, either alone or with their financial, tax and legal advisors, have the expertise to analyze the prepayment, reinvestment, default and market risk, and tax consequences of such an investment, as well as the interaction of these factors.

-If A Secondary Market For Your Notes Does Not Develop, The Value Of Your Notes May Diminish The notes will be a new issue without an established trading market.
-The notes will not be listed on any exchange.
-We cannot assure you that a secondary market for the notes will develop.
+The notes will be a new issue without an established trading market.
+The related prospectus supplement will specify whether we intend to list any or all of the related classes of notes on a European exchange; however, we do not intend to list the notes on any exchange in the United States.
+We cannot assure you that a listing on a European exchange will be accepted nor, in any event, that a secondary market for the notes will develop.
 If a secondary market does not develop, the spread between the bid price and the asked price for your notes may widen, thereby reducing the net proceeds to you from the sale of your notes.

-The Issuing Entity Will Have Limited Assets From Which To Make Payments On The Notes, Which May Result In Losses An issuing entity will not have, nor will it be permitted to have, significant assets or sources of funds other than the trust student loans and the guarantee agreements.
+An issuing entity will not have, nor will it be permitted to have, significant assets or sources of funds other than the related pool of trust student loans and, with respect to FFELP loans, the related guarantee agreements.
 If so provided in the related prospectus supplement, the issuing entity may have a reserve account and any other accounts established in the issuing entity's name, and may enter into interest rate and/or currency swap agreements, interest rate cap agreements, floor agreements, collar agreements or liquidity agreements as described under "Additional Information Regarding the Notes-Credit Enhancement and Other Support."